jan-revay/initPC/README.md

 1. Backup solution
 1. Consider using https://canonical-ubuntu-wsl.readthedocs-hosted.com/en/latest/tutorials/cloud-init/
 1. Why does the precommit hook (ShellCheck) fails locally but succeeds in CI?
+1. Add functional tests (see GitHub runners or ThePrimagen scripts as an example.